mindspore-lab/mindcv/configs/README.md

         ├── README.md //this file
 ```

+> Note: Our training recipes are verified on specific hardware, and the suffix `hardware` (ascend or gpu) in the
+> file name of training recipes indicates different hardware.
+Since Mindspore operators have different precision and
+> performance on different hardware, different training recipes are required under different hardware.
+However, if you
+> want to train on another hardware (e.g. GPU) using the training recipe under specific hardware (e.g. Ascend), you only
+> need to make minor or no adjustments to the hyperparameters, because the training recipe has a certain degree of
+> generalization across different hardware.

 ### Model Readme Writing Guideline
 The model readme file in each sub-folder provides the introduction, reproduced results, and running guideline for each model.